-The first day of classes can be full of emotions: you’re excited to explore new topics and make new friends, but also perhaps nervous because you want to succeed.
+The first day of classes can be full of emotions: You’re excited to explore new topics and make new friends, but also perhaps nervous because you want to succeed.
 You’re walking into a room full of new people and engaging with a first-class faculty member you’ve only read about on our website.
-While this moment may seem daunting at first, this is just one step in your journey to becoming a well-rounded student at Gettysburg College, and we’re here to make sure you get the most out of your first day.
+While this moment may seem daunting at first, this is only one step in your journey to becoming a well-rounded student at Gettysburg College, and we’re here to make sure you get the most out of your first day.

 Health Sciences Prof. Josef Brandauer, who also directs the Johnson Center for Creative Teaching and Learning (JCCTL) and guides its mission to promote learning within and beyond the classroom between students and faculty, shared a short and helpful how-to list for feeling confident and empowered on your first day of classes.
 This list was based on an article written by James Lang to help teachers prepare for their first day of class.

 1. Keep an open mind.